ohsusanna93/NLP_analysis/README.md

 First, the data is imported and explored looking at the different columns and rows.
 What type of data is present and how to manipulate the data for some insight.

-One of the first observations we see is that the column names are very long and make it more difficult to recall and work with.
+One of the first observations we see is that the column names are very long which makes it more difficult to recall and work with.
 Therefore, they were modified and renamed to tweets, product, and emotion as shown below.

 We have decided to keep all missing values in the product column to add more data to the correlation between tweet and emotion.
 The one missing row from the tweets column is dropped because it adds no value to the dataset.